MileHacker Logo

 • Electronics: High-end electronics or specific accessories may not be readily stocked.

 • Sanitizer: A small bottle of Hand sanitizer.
-Use it frequently, especially before meals and after handling money or by means of public transport.
+Use it frequently, especially before meals and after handling money or using public transport.

 Sustainable Travel Items